SquamataBase/SquamataBase/README.md

 ```python
 SPATIALITE_LIBRARY_PATH = '/usr/local/lib/mod_spatialite.dylib'
 ```
-If this does not indicate the SpatiaLite library path make sure to change it appropriately.
+If this does not indicate your SpatiaLite library path make sure to change it appropriately.
 See [here](https://docs.djangoproject.com/en/1.10/ref/contrib/gis/install/spatialite/) for additional instructions.
 After verifying the SpatiaLite library path you can finish the installation process with these commands
 ```bash
 git clone https://github.com/SquamataBase/SquamataBase-Fixtures-0
 cd SquamataBase-Fixtures-0/Taxonomy